bloominstituteoftechnology/ios-tictactoe-unit-tests/README.md

 You'll be starting with the Tic Tac Toe app as we left it earlier.
 This repo includes the partly-finished version of the app that we've worked on before.
 In order to ensure that you're at a consistent starting point, you should consider using the repo's version rather than the app you built yourself following along with the guided project.
 Do the following:

 1. If you haven't done so already, commit and push your own guided project version on `master`.
-2. Check out the `afternoon-start` branch using `git checkout -b afternoon-start`.
+2. Check out the `afternoon-start` branch using `git checkout afternoon-start`.
 3. Open TicTacToe.xcodeproj

 If everything worked, you'll see the tests we wrote in `GameBoardTests.swift` and `GameAITests.swift`, along with some empty test methods in `GameAITests.swift`.